Raynaud phenomenon is a problem with the blood vessels. It leads to blood flow problems in the fingers ears, nose, and lips. Raynaud may be:

 Nerves control the size of blood vessels.
 Procedures to destroy or stop the nerves may be needed if other steps have not worked.
-Options include:
+The nerves may be stopped with:

 National Heart, Lung, and Blood Institute